Clinical-Genomics/loqusdb/docs/user-guide/profiling.md

 To ensure that there are no sample duplicates in the database, the profiling feature can be used.
-Profiling of samples is based on a list of SNPs, having a high minor allele frequency.
+Profiling of samples is based on a list of SNPs, having a high minor allele frequency (MAF).
 Each sample loaded into the database will assessed for its genotype on these variant positions.
 This list of SNPs are chosen and loaded to the database by the user.

-Upon loading a new case, the user choses to activate the profiling feature with the --check-profile flag when [loading](./loading.md).
+The user can load a custom set of high MAF SNPs that will be used in profiling.

+Upon loading a new case, the user choses to activate the profiling feature with the --check-profile option when [loading](./loading.md).
+Here the user provides a VCF file that contains variant calls for each of the predefined high-MAF SNPs.
+If no call is found for a SNP, the sample will be assumed to be homozygous for the reference allele at this position.
+The user may define a --hard-threshold, meaning if any existing profile has a similarity greater than this (based on the hamming distance between compared profiles) to any of the loaded samples, the case will not be loaded.
+Similarly a --soft-threshold can be set, meaning if any similarity greater than this is found, the case may still be loaded, but the similar samples in the database will be stated for the loaded samples.

 ```
 $loqusdb profile --help